MxSxC1/MxSxC1Warning/README.md

 # MxSxC1Warning
 This is the blurb nobody reads, the warnings, the disclaimers.
 But wouldn't it be nice if someone wrote it FOR the user, not as a get out of jail card?
 Don't trust us!
 Don't trust anyone!
-Educate yourself before doing anything, think before you click anything!
+Educate yourself before running anything, think before you click anything!

+All of our packs are safe, and done within datapacks.
+We don't use mods, we don't use mixins, we don' use Code Injection, and we don't use anything which is a security or provacy risk.
+Everything we do is within the Minecraft Framework...

+But don't trust us, check it yourself!

 # Paranoid - Exhibiting or characterized by extreme and irrational fear or distrust of others

 #That word "irrational" is key.
 It's not paranoia if it's proven with solid undeniable evidence.
-It's there in abundance for all to see, in fact we are drowning in it, and we can show you how to see the tip of the iceberg.
+It's there in abundance for all to see, in fact we are drowning in it.
+And we can show you how to see the tip of the iceberg.

+Strange Days - Max: "The issue's not whether you're paranoid, Lenny, I mean look at this s^*%, the issue is whether you're paranoid enough!"

+#MINECRAFT MODS/LAUNCHERS/ADDONS/PACKS CAN (AND IN MANY MANY CASES HAVE BEEN PROVEN TO) COMPROMISE YOUR SYSTEM!

+#ASKED TO UPDATE YOUR JAVA PATH?
+NO!

+#ASKED TO TURN OFF PLAYER REPORTING/CHAT FEATURES?
+THINK WHY?

+#READ THE SMALL PRINT!

+#THAT WARNING ABOUT RUNNING SOMETHING WITH ELEVATION, WELL FOR ONCE MICROSOFT IS RIGHT!

 #TRUST NOBODY!
 INCLUDING US!